Abbie Chatfield criticizes Amanda Keller in viral video

 “But while we know they love us; their lives no longer spin around their mother as their main axis.
 We are not the sun around which they spun.
 Not anymore.
 It would be weird if we were.
 I know that.
 Logically.”

-Neither Mia nor Amanda has ever elaborated on Abbie's very genuine question, however, followers of Abbie were quick to jump into the comments section and share their thoughts and opinions on the matter.
+Amanda has yet to elaborate on Abbie's very genuine question, however, followers of Abbie were quick to jump into the comments section and share their thoughts and opinions on the matter.

 “Mothers try to make the sons the husband that they always wanted and then they are envious of daughters as they get to have a life different to their own,” one follower wrote.